Faculty bio | (541) 346-2155

 Renee Irvin is an expert in nonprofit management and the economics of the nonprofit and philanthropic sectors.
-At the University of Oregon, she is an associate professor and associate head of the School of Planning, Public Policy and Management.
+At the University of Oregon, she is an associate professor and interim director of the School of Planning, Public Policy and Management.
 Her research examines fundraising, philanthropy and foundation grant making, regulation of nonprofit organizations, and US policies affecting asset-building and wealth distribution.
-Two current projects are; family foundations in the U.S., and tax policy advocacy by nonprofit think tanks and advocacy organizations.
+Two current projects are; family foundations in the US, and tax policy advocacy by nonprofit think tanks and advocacy organizations.

 Personal crowdfunding brings intimacy to raising money (Statesman Journal, Nov.
 28, 2015)